xxxarixx/Basic-AI-Algorithm/README.md

 -Wait for new work => if there is no work to do or something went wrong, safe state <br>
 #### UI <br>
 * Debugging friendly with text popups
 * Ability to change simulation speed in runtime
+* Visual showcase of farmers job statistics

 #### Technical Details: <br>
 Packages: URP, DOTween, GridBox Prototype Materials, TextMeshPro <br>